Fire and rescue services

 More information:

-Public protests and events that draw large groups of people can turn violent.
-They occur frequently, usually in downtown Asunción close to government offices.
+Public protests and large events can turn violent.
+Protests occur frequently, usually in downtown Asuncion close to government offices, and can lead to roadblocks and road closures causing severe traffic congestion.

 To protect yourself during periods of civil unrest: